MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-hybrid-relay.md

 ---
-title: Pattern for implementing a hybrid relay solution using Azure and Azure Stack Hub.
+title: Hybrid relay pattern in Azure and Azure Stack Hub
-description: Learn how to use Azure and Azure Stack Hub services, to connect to edge resources or devices protected by firewalls.
+description: Use the hybrid relay pattern to connect to edge resources or devices protected by firewalls in Azure and Azure Stack Hub.
 author: BryanLa
 ms.topic: article
 ms.date: 11/05/2019